What Really is Globalization?

 How it works

 What really is globalization?
-Merriam-Webster dictionary defined globalization as the act of process of globalizing: the development of an increasingly integrated global economy marked especially by free trade, free flow of capital, and the tapping of cheaper foreign labor markets.
+The Merriam-Webster dictionary defines globalization as the act or process of globalizing: the development of an increasingly integrated global economy marked especially by free trade, free flow of capital, and the tapping of cheaper foreign labor markets.
 However, there is also another view on globalization as the growth of the sizes of social systems and the increase in the complexity of intersocietal links.

-Thus, in certain respects, globalization may be regarded as a process connecting the past, the present, and the futureas a sort of bridge between the past and the future (Sheffield, Korotayev, & Grinin xix).
-These may be somewhat two different views but there is one thing that is common on both development.
-Globalization means development dealing not only with the physical and economic areas but also on the social and psychological areas.
+Thus, in certain respects, globalization may be regarded as a process connecting the past, the present, and the future as a sort of bridge between the past and the future (Sheffield, Korotayev, & Grinin xix).

 Need a custom essay on the same topic?